3 KEY CHALLENGES FACED BY SUPPLY CHAIN HEADS

-Elixia Tech solutions empower Supply Chain Heads worldwide to drive AI-enabled digital transformation in their organizations.
+Elixia Inc solutions empower drive AI-enabled digital transformation in their organizations.
 This helps them achieve better efficiency, agility, and flexibility.

-Case in point: A Supply Chain Head at a leading FMCG major.
+Case Study: A Supply Chain Head at a leading FMCG major.

 Like most manufacturers, this Supply Chain Head needed to improve service management and reduce costs.
-The Supply Chain Head chose ElixiaTech because of its advanced capabilities to automate the assignment of work orders.
+They chose ElixiaTech because of its advanced capabilities to automate the assignment of work orders.
 This drastically improves the company’s logistics efficiency and bottom line.
-The FMCG major initially had a Rate per Ton(RPT) of INR 7130 which was later reduced to INR 6054 after using Exilia Tech’s Supply Chain Control Tower.
+The FMCG major initially had a Rate per Ton(RPT) of INR 7130 which was later reduced to INR 6054 after using Exilia Tech’s Intelligent Delivery Management software.
 This resulted in a total savings of INR 13 million through route optimization, heavy vehicle utilization, vendor share adherence, and utilization impact.
 Click here to read the whole case study.